Professor-Paradox/OracleSQL/OracleSQL.md

 DROP DATABASE college;
 ```

-#### Constraints

-To operate a database with good DDL operations we need knowledge of All the constraints of Oracle SQL.

-In Oracle SQL we have several Constraints depending on the Normalization level we use one or more.

-There are two parts of Constraint.
-First part of Constraint is providing the datatype accepted by a single column.

-Datatypes supported in SQL are

--   NUM
--   INT
--   DATE
--   VARCHAR
--   VARCHAR2
--   TIME
--   FLOAT

-The second part of constraint is the restrictions put on each column, these make our table less prone to error with a good type checking.

-The restrictions available in Oracle SQL are

--   NULL
--   NOT NULL
--   UNIQUE
--   PRIMARY KEY
--   FOREIGN KEY

-#### Normalization

-Normalization is the concept of designing the database with necessary features and guidelines.
-There are four types of normalizations. they are

--   first rule
--   second rule
--   third rule
--   fourth rule

-depending on the database and project we follow one rule

-##### First

-##### Second

-##### Third

-##### Fourth

 ### DML(Data Manipulation Language)

 Data Manipulation Language is used to modify existing database and table data.